teagmhail/teagmhail.github.io/content/projects.md

 template = "page.html"
 +++

-This page gathers small projects I’ve worked on in my free time — beginnings, experiments, and things made with curiosity.
+This page gathers small projects I’ve worked on in my free time.
 This site is plain HTML/CSS, but the projects may use other tools too.

 <section class="projects"></section>
 {{ entry(